Sign Up

 Bathing

-Bathing can be very pleasant.
-Encourage the patient to bathe themselves as much as possible.
-Have all the bathing supplies ready before starting.
-Keep the room warm and respect the patient's privacy.
-Inspect the patient's skin while bathing.
-Notify your supervisor of changes or red areas.
+Bathing can be an enjoyable experience and improve the quality of life.
+Encourage the patient to bathe themself as much as possible to maintain function.
+It is essential to have all the bathing supplies ready before starting and to keep the room warm.
+Respect the patient's privacy, but be sure to inspect the patient's skin for any wounds, unusual bruising, and rashes.
+Notify your supervisor of changes or red areas (National Institute on Aging, 2024).

 Tub baths, showers, and sponge bathing are part of the care plan.
-Ask the RN if the method of bathing is not clear.
-Remember, the goal is to keep the person up and going if possible.
+Ask the RN if the method of bathing is unclear.
+Remember, the goal is to keep the person up and moving as much as possible.

 Safety equipment for bathing includes: